isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

    but is rarely done because resetting the succession index to zero makes it look like the country has recently underwent a revolution.
-2. They can limit succession to be only allowed once a sufficiently long period, such as annually or biännually.
+2. They can limit succession to be only allowed once a sufficiently long period, such as annually or biannually.
    Merely restricting succession to a maximum of twice per year brings the number of digits required for the foreseeable future to be a reasonable if slightly uncomfortable five digits,